wyattharrell/istats/README.md

 Features:
-Top 10 words, characters, and emojis, displayed with graphs; maximum, minimum, and average character count; most texted contact; find a phrase;
+Top 10 words, characters, and emojis, displayed with graphs; maximum, minimum, and average character count; most texted contact; find a phrase; activity by date

 Division of Work:
 John - File read in, storing in pandas dataframe, and desired functions;